Welcome! Grab your ice cream, and settle in for the journey.

 Of my adventures, I’ve taken a cooking class in Austria, tried kayaking for the first time (with a miserably failed start), and hiked in the breakdown lane of a highway to a fortress.

 Travel has made me realize that home is not confined to one place.
 It is written in the veins of places, people, and memories that structure a sense of home.
-Enjoy this journey bound for the home that is our world.
+It is everything massive and minuscule that we stumble on in our daily lives that give our lives purpose.
+I hope you’ll stick around and follow me to the corners of home on this beautiful planet.

 For inquiries or to just send a quick note, contact me at email@example.com.
 I’d love to hear from you!